How To Find The Golden Mean Between Sales And Marketing

 For higher revenue inflows, both departments should learn from each other and synergize their efforts.
 In this article, we will look at how to achieve the perfect balance between sales and marketing in order to achieve maximum growth.

 Are marketing and sales the same?
 Is sales a part of marketing?
 Let’s get started, shall we?
 But before we delve into the details, let’s get the basics out of the way.

 Marketing is any activity that an organization carries out in order to spark interest in and awareness of their goods and services.

 Its goal is to attract and connect with a business’s pre-defined target market.

 Selling covers any activities that focus on convincing prospects and leads to buy a company’s goods and/or services.

 Is sales a part of marketing?
 Its sole aim is to close as many deals as possible with leads generated by the marketing department, so yes, we can say it is.

 From these definitions, you can understand why there are endless sales vs marketing debates.
 Neal Taparia, a serial entrepreneur and founder of card gaming platform, Solitaired, says that the delineation between the two can be nuanced.
 He explains that “sales and marketing have the same goals of acquiring customers, but the handoff between the two can vary based on business.
 The marketing and sales functions for selling classic games is very different from that of selling education software.”

 As an example, let’s say that an organization has created online courses and wants to offer them to potential students.
 While the marketing team loves to educate the market and explain how the courses would help students achieve their desired outcomes, salespeople simply want to confirm that the product is a good fit, complete the sale, and move on to the next prospect.

+So like you see, marketing and sales aren't the same.
 Let’s now explore the differences between the two, and how they can complement each other to fuel growth.